-We are a biopharmaceutical company focused on the development and commercialization of peptide therapeutics for the treatment of rare genetic deficiencies that result in life-threatening metabolic disorders.
-Our lead peptide product candidate is setmelanotide, a potent, first-in-class MC4R agonist for the treatment of rare genetic disorders of obesity.
-We believe setmelanotide, for which we have exclusive worldwide rights, has the potential to serve as replacement therapy for the treatment of MC4 pathway deficiencies.
-Our development efforts are initially focused on obesity related to six monogenic MC4 pathway deficiencies, POMC, LepR, Bardet-Biedl syndrome, Alström syndrome POMC heterozygous and POMC epigenetic disorders, for which there are currently no effective or approved treatments.
+We are a biopharmaceutical company focused on the development and commercialization of therapeutics for the treatment of rare genetic disorders that result in severe, life-threatening metabolic disorders.
+Our lead product candidate is setmelanotide, a potent, first-in-class melanocortin-4 receptor, or MC4R, agonist peptide for the treatment of rare genetic disorders of obesity.
+We believe setmelanotide, for which we have exclusive worldwide rights, has the potential to serve as replacement therapy for the treatment of melanocortin-4, or MC4, pathway deficiencies.
+MC4 pathway deficiencies result in the disruption of satiety signals and energy homeostasis in the body, which, in turn, leads to intense feelings of hunger and to obesity.
+Our development efforts are initially focused on obesity related to six single gene-related, or monogenic, MC4 pathway deficiencies-pro-opiomelanocortin, or POMC, leptin receptor, or LepR, Bardet-Biedl syndrome, Alström syndrome, POMC heterozygous, and POMC epigenetic disorders-for which there are currently no effective or approved treatments.
 We believe that the MC4 pathway is a compelling target for treating these genetic disorders because of its critical role in regulating appetite and weight by promoting satiety and weight control, and that peptide therapeutics are uniquely suited for activating this target.
-We have demonstrated proof of concept in Phase 2 clinical trials in POMC deficiency obesity, LepR deficiency obesity and Bardet-Biedl syndrome, three of these genetic disorders of extreme and unrelenting appetite and obesity, in which setmelanotide dramatically reduced both weight and hunger.
-We are currently enrolling patients in a Phase 3 clinical trial for POMC deficiency obesity and expect to enroll the first patient in a Phase 3 clinical trial for LepR deficiency obesity in the second half of 2017.
-We recently demonstrated preliminary proof of concept in our Phase 2 clinical trial in Bardet-Biedl syndrome, indicating that this is also a setmelanotide-responsive, upstream MC4 pathway disorder.
-We are continuing to enroll patients in this trial and expect to report preliminary Phase 2 results in the fourth quarter of 2017.
-We expect to initiate a Phase 3 clinical trial in Bardet-Biedl syndrome in 2018.
-We have also initiated Phase 2 clinical trials in Als